 Sinharaja Forest Reserve, a UNESCO World Heritage site, is Sri Lanka's largest lowland rainforest and a vital biodiversity hotspot.
 The forest is a premier destination for birdwatching, home to over 147 bird species, including 33 endemic ones like the Sri Lanka blue magpie and red-faced malkoha.
 A notable feature is the presence of mixed-species feeding flocks.
 The reserve also supports diverse mammals, such as the purple-faced leaf monkey and the elusive fishing cat.
 Its undergrowth is rich with unique reptiles, amphibians, and butterflies.
 Botanically, Sinharaja boasts a dense collection of flora, featuring ancient hardwood trees, towering dipterocarps, orchids, and various medicinal plants.
 Due to the dense vegetation and to enhance the experience, all trails require a trained guide.

-The optimal time to visit is during the drier months, from January to early April and again from August to September, when leeches are less of a bother and the forest is easier to explore.
+The best time to walk: is during the drier months, from January to early April and again from August to September, when leeches are less of a bother and the forest is easier to explore.

 Sigiriya and Pidurangala